nrs-org/novelslop/content/vol_01/chap_06.typ

   Now that Uta had a up-close look at this girl, she could say with 100% certainty that her friend's suspicions were right (it was 99% before).

   Her face lit up with excitement.
+Being able to meet a relative to a pop star could be considered a once-in-a-lifetime chance.

   Now, all what's left was to find out how her personality was like.
 It would be a huge trouble if she was like the girl from that Kirara manga, where the other characters always had to walk on eggshells when she was around.
+And based on this girl's terrible self-introduction, that could pretty much be real.

   Kazugai Uta had been used to initiating conversations with strangers.
 As a consequence, when her friends wanted to make contact with some people they did not know, she always became some sorts of third-party between the two.
+And as a bonus, she would often ended up as acquaintances of the two people who asked her to initiate contact.

   And because so, she had quite a lot of connections.
 But most of them were surface-level acquaintances.

   Even though she was really interested in Mona, she knew that the girl would just become a proxy to Narumi Sena if they ended up becoming friends.
+The girl would probably not remember her name, even.

   "Hey, Narumi-san, wasn't it?"
 Uta said, confidently, with a bright smile on her face that could melt snow if it's winter.

   The girl looked up in disbelief.
 Frozen, even.
-Well, I take back what I said about melting snow.
+Well, it seemed to have an opposite effect, actually.

   After a moment, which seemed like the time she needed to process the overload of information she just received, the girl replied with a soft tone, while